Kruthiksp/Java8/README.md

 06. Given a list of Person Object,
     Sort the list of Person objects by age in ascending order Then by name in alphabetical order if ages are equal.
+07. Given a list of Product Object,
+    Filter the products that cost more than ₹1000 Collect the result into a new List
+	Print the filtered list.
 </pre>

 <h2>Bonus Problem Statements</h2>